From the author: A kingdom is threatened. A young prince approaches a druid for help. He learns of strange magic. A legend begins.

-The boy glances again at the walls of the room, the various shabby sheets he now knows are further scrolls, for any clues, anything that might aid understanding.
+The boy glances again at the walls of the room, the various shabby sheets he now knows to be scrolls, for any clues, anything that might somehow aid understanding.
 But there are none.

 Vaguely disheartened, he heads back to the corner, trampling breadcrumbs and bugs as he goes.